|Lecturer:||Prof. Christina Felfe de Ormeño, PhD|

 Basic knowledge in microeconomics and econometrics (taught in the lecture “Public Policy”).

-A first meeting to discuss the procedure of the seminar will take place on Monday, May 6, 2019 at 10:30 in room 298.
-Presentation of the outline of the seminar paper is scheduled for June 26, 2019.
-The deadline to hand in the seminar paper is August 31, 2019.
+A first meeting to discuss the procedure of the seminar will take place on Wednesday, October 23, 2019 at 1:30 pm in room 298.
+Presentation of the outline of the seminar paper is scheduled for mid December, 2019.
+The deadline to hand in the seminar paper is March 15, 2020.